School trip to Sitges and Vilanova. Would you like a personalized quotation?

 With its fishing tradition still very much intact, in Vilanova you can watch the ritual of the fish auction every afternoon when the fishing boats return to port.
 Vilanova also plays host to numerous festivals and cultural events throughout the year, such as the International Festival of World Music.

-Just a short distance along the coast, cosmopolitan Sitges, with its miles of beaches, hosts the International Fantastic Film Festival every year, not to mention its world-famous Carnival.
+Just a short distance along the coast, cosmopolitan Sitges, with its miles of beaches, hosts the International Fantastic Film Festival every year, not to mention its famous Carnival.

 D.1.
 Arrival and settling-in.
 Welcome!